opencog/learn/README-Vision.md

 image segmentation.
 A simpler example might be a filter that recognizes the upper half of an image is blue.
 This is composed of two subfilters: a vertical gradiant filter, and a color filter.
-It is the composition of such primitive filters that yeilds more complex inputs for the detection of features having greater complexities.
+It is the composition of such primitive filters that yields more complex inputs for the detection of features having greater complexities.
 The example is illustrative; in the end, feature detection is performed by complicated assemblages of primitive filters.